ggandor/leap.nvim/README.md

 Inspired by [leap-spooky.nvim](https://github.com/ggandor/leap-spooky.nvim),
 and [flash.nvim](https://github.com/folke/flash.nvim)'s similar feature.

-This function allows you to perform an action in a remote location: it forgets the current mode or pending operator, lets you leap with the cursor (to anywhere on the tab page), then continues where it left off.
-Once an operation or insertion is finished, it moves the cursor back to the original position, as if you had operated from the distance.
+This function allows you to perform an action in a remote location: it forgets the current mode or pending operator, lets you leap to anywhere on the tab page, then continues where it left off.
+Once an operation or insertion is finished, it moves back to the original position, as if you had operated from the distance.

 ```lua
 vim.keymap.set({'n', 'x', 'o'}, 'gs', function ()